twosigma/marbles/docs/comparisons.rst

 ------

 As far as failure messages go, marbles has the most in common with `pytest`_.
-However, because marbles is bulit on top of unittest, writing marbles tests is pretty different than writing pytest tests.
+However, because marbles is built on top of unittest, writing marbles tests is pretty different than writing pytest tests.

 Marbles is all about the test consumer, while pytest is all about the